 This came out beautifully golden brown on top and just the slightest bit crispy on the outer edges.
 If you’re not into that, shave 5-10 minutes off the bake time and make sure to check on it periodically with a toothpick inserted in the center.

-Let me know if you made this recipe and if you liked it!
+Let me know if you made this copycat Starbucks banana bread recipe and if you liked it!
 And of course, I love to hear how you put your own special twist on it.
 Feedback, comments, ideas, thoughts, and questions—throw them all in the comments!
-Don’t forget to use the hashtag #styledbysofia and tag me in your photos too!
+Don’t forget to tag @lifestyledbysofia in your photos too!